redis/redis-doc/commands/pexpiretime.md

 @return

 @integer-reply: Expiration UNIX timestamp in milliseconds, or a negative value in order to signal an error (see the description below).
-* The command returns `-1` if the key exists but has no associated expire.
+* The command returns `-1` if the key exists but has no associated expiration time.
 * The command returns `-2` if the key does not exist.

 @examples